 - … and speaking of décor, I needed some major help in this area.
 I had washing instructions taped to the wall and a huge, oversized trash can as my “décor”… Ummm… no.

 - Paint the dryer to match the washing machine… because mismatched appliances aren’t really that pretty.

 After cleaning up the dryer, it was hauled downstairs for some painting, because a mismatched washer and dryer aren’t really the “in thing” right now… or ever.
-(If you want to learn more about the painting process, you can read about it HERE):
+(If you want to learn more about the painting appliances, you can read about it HERE).

 I painted the walls using a mixture of white and blue paint I already had on hand.
 You can (sort of) see the difference in the picture above.